violapatrao22/Facial-Age-Prediction-using-CNN-SVR-models/README.md

      Run the script.
 Execute the Python script to load the data, train the models, and evaluate the results.
      ```bash
      python script.py

- The script performs the following tasks:
-    i.
-Loads and preprocesses the facial images.
-    ii.
-Splits the dataset into training and testing sets.
-    iii.
-Builds and trains a CNN model to extract features from the images.
-    iv.
-Uses the extracted features to train an SVR model for predicting the age.
-    v.
-Evaluates the models and displays the results.

  Sample Output:
     After running the script, the Mean Absolute Error (MAE) of the predictions on the test set will be displayed.
 Additionally, a few sample predictions will be visualized with the actual and predicted ages.